 The Most Commonly Committed Juvenile Crimes

 The most commonly committed crimes by juveniles are typically nonviolent misdemeanor offenses.
 The most common is theft-larceny, which showed an arrest rate of 401.3 per 100,000 youths in 2016.
 The second most common is simple assault, with an arrest rate of 382.3 per 100,000 youths.
 Third is drug abuse violations, at 295.6 arrests per 100,000 youths.
 The fourth most common is disorderly conduct, with an arrest rate of 195.5 per 100,000 youths.
-Fifth are alcohol offenses, including driving under the influence, liquor law violations, and drunkenness, which combine to a rate of 143.9 arrests per 100,000 youths.
+Fifth is alcohol offenses, including driving under the influence, liquor law violations, and drunkenness, which combine to a rate of 143.9 arrests per 100,000 youths.

 A Continued Effort to Keep Crime Rates Low

 In contrast to the punitive efforts of the 1990s, since the early 2000s efforts by nonprofits, lawmakers, and private citizens alike have pushed for more rehabilitative efforts to be utilized in juvenile justice cases.
 This makes the exact reason for the declining rates difficult to pinpoint with certainty.
 What is certain, at least, is that the crime rate for juveniles has fallen significantly since the mid-1990s, and most still continue to fall from year to year.
 Continued efforts on the part of everyone involved in the juvenile justice system will help sustain this trend, and will hopefully forever dispel the “juvenile superpredator” stigma of the 1990s.